 This damaged-Britain-in-miniature image is part of a BBC1 collection, The Week the Landlords Moved In, that airs this coming Wednesday.
 The concept is that landlords are pressured to spend every week in the existence of one among their tenants.
 We are shown an “HMO” (house of multiple careers) in Milton Keynes wherein the lease from the rooms is around £2,500 a month, but wherein rats run up the drainpipes.
 The multimillionaire landlord, Paul Preston, describes them as a “furry circle of relatives” and “something that occurs in constructed-up areas.”
 Preston is the self-styled “HMO Guy” with over a hundred tenants and sells motivational “property fulfillment” seminars.

 - Pictures show the Welsh market town’s beauty and surrounding landscape.

 - How to unroot Android: Get rid of the root on your Android phone or tablet through these simple steps.

 - After Ransomware Attack, Windows XP Is Not Back From the Dead

 - Automobiles – Festive cheer across the board

-- Sky Sports News reach new levels of strange with their Transfer Deadline Day coverage
+- Sky Sports News reach a new level of strangeness with their Transfer Deadline Day coverage.

-But the show is an antidote to the “rogue tenant” output from some channels.
-Those featured are the running bad, victims of spiraling rents and occasional wages, paying their hire on time however not able to shop to shop for their personal domestic.
+But the show is an antidote to some channels’ “rogue tenant” output.
+Those featured are the running bad, victims of spiraling rents and occasional wages, paying their hire on time but unable to shop for their domestic.
 As Michael in Durham says about his London landlords: “They live down there buying less expensive homes up here.
 We don’t have a risk.”